 Mash raspberries and mix with sour cream and Swerve.
 Spread over top of baked cheesecake.
 I like cheesecake more cool than warm, so I chill it for a bit (if you can wait that long).

 The reason I use pecan flour is just so I get different nutrients than the ones I get from almond flour since I use almond flour as my standard flour in so many other recipes.
 I add hemp hearts just for, again, more and different nutrients.
-I like to add the raspberries for, you guessed it, more nutrients, and also it’s a great way to naturally add more taste and sweetness.
+I like to add the raspberries for, you guessed it, more nutrients, and also itβs a great way to naturally add more taste and sweetness.
 I cut the cheesecake into 4 pieces.
-I make this recipe at least once a month.
+This recipe is so satisfying, quick to make, and easy on the carbs, that I make it at least once a month.